Skip to main content

 ½ teaspoon vegetable oil (per cup of vegetables)

-1 sprinkle each salt and pepper
+1 sprinkle each salt and black pepper

 Directions